Who's developing King's Cross?

 DHL Supply ChainA world-class provider of supply-chain solutions.

 The story so far

-Earlier plans for redevelopment fell through.
-But the 1996 decision to move the Channel Tunnel Rail Link from Waterloo to St Pancras became the catalyst for change.
+Early plans for redevelopment fell through, but the 1996 decision to move the Channel Tunnel Rail Link from Waterloo to St Pancras became the catalyst for change.
 The landowners - London & Continental Railways Limited and Excel (now DHL) decided to develop the land.

 In 2008, Argent, London & Continental Railways and DHL formed a joint partnership: Kings Cross Central Limited Partnership.
 The partnership is the single land owner at King’s Cross.

 Early infrastructure works began in June 2007, with development starting in earnest in November 2008.
 Much of the early investment was focused in and around the Victorian buildings that once formed the Goods Yard.

 In September 2011 the University of the Arts London moved to the Granary Complex and parts of the development opened to the public at that time.